-It's a common question -- what is the difference between folate and folic acid?
+It's a common question – what is the difference between folate and folic acid?
 Is folate the same as folic acid?
-It can be confusing, because depending where you look, the terms used interchangeably.
+It can be confusing, because depending on where you look, the terms used interchangeably.
 And, you may also read how important it is to have in your diet, and the benefits associated with it... or them?
 Let's explore their similarities and differences.

 What is Folate and What is Folic Acid?

 Folate and folic acid are both forms of vitamin B9.
 Your body needs vitamin B9 to create and repair DNA.
 It also promotes cell and tissue growth and is a level of defense against anemia.
 One compound derived from it, tetrahydrofolate, breaks down harmful homocysteine into beneficial methionine.
 Methionine promotes cardiovascular and brain health.
 It's also an important nutrient during early pregnancy.
 Too little can prompt neural tube defects, which can terminate a pregnancy or cause spina bifida.
 That’s at least one reason why the US government mandated folic acid fortification in 1996.

 What's the Difference Between Folate and Folic Acid?

 The difference between folate and folic acid is that folic acid is a synthetic form of folate.
 What's the point of a synthetic version?
 It's easy to add to supplements and food.
 Folate occurs naturally and is already densely packed into food like dark green leafy vegetables such as spinach, kale, and collard greens.
 It's also in egg yolk, beans, almonds, sweet potato, bananas, and other fruits and vegetables.
 It's a testament to the notion that a natural diet being the best diet.
 If you're mostly consuming whole foods, you'll get the best nutrients and won't need to rely on a "vitamin fortified" children's cereal.